 Using Neem Soil Soak

-One of the primary tactics against plant piercing bugs is a neem soil soak.
+One of the primary tactics against plant-piercing bugs is a neem soil soak.
+The best time to apply this is early morning or late at night when there is less pollinator activity like bees.

 Mix two tablespoons of raw neem oil per gallon of water and pour 2 to 4 cups of the mixture over the roots of the affected plant.